Stop execution of peaceful protesters in Saudi Arabia

-14 people sentenced to death on protest charges in Saudi Arabia have been prepared for execution and could face beheading within hours.
-They include a disabled man and two sentenced to death as juveniles.
+Fourteen people have been sentenced to death on protest charges in Saudi Arabia and could be executed at any time.
+The fourteen facing execution include a disabled man and two young men sentenced to death as juveniles.

-Munir Al-Adam was born with impaired sight and hearing.
-In their efforts to extract a "confession" from him, Munir's captors tortured him so badly that he was rendered completely deaf in one ear.
-Mujtaba'a al-Sweikat was arrested at the airport on his way to take up a place at Western Michigan University in the US.
-He was burnt with cigarettes and tortured so savagely that his shoulder was broken.
-He was denied medical care and sentenced to die on the basis of the forced "confession".
+Munir Al-Adam captors tortured him so badly that he was rendered completely deaf in one ear.
+Mujtaba'a al-Sweikat – arrested at the airport on his way to take up a place at Western Michigan University in the US – was burnt with cigarettes and tortured so savagely that his shoulder was broken.
+Both were sentenced to die on the basis of a forced "confession".

 Can you sign our petition and call on King Salman and Crown Prince Mohammed to stop these executions?